skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 where $f = [f_x, f_y]^\top$ for notational convenience, and $k$ is the chosen desired trajectory above.
 So, the first constraint in the program above tells us that $V$ must be decreasing along trajectories of $f$.

 Note, this isn't a SOS program yet!
 This is an infinite-dimensional program, since the constraints have to hold for uncountably many $t \in T$ and $(x,y) \in Z$.
 In addition, the decision variables as written are just generic functions.
-To turn this into a finite-dimensional SOS program, we specify as polynomials of finite degree on $T\times Z$ and $Z$ respectively.
-This lets use represent the infinite number of constraints with a finite number of polynomial coefficients using a [beautiful math trick]([https://en.wikipedia.org/wiki/Stengle%27s_Positivstellensatz](https://en.wikipedia.org/wiki/Stengle's_Positivstellensatz)).
+To turn this into a finite-dimensional SOS program, we specify $V$ and $I$ as polynomials of finite degree on $T\times Z$ and $Z$ respectively.
+This lets use represent the infinite number of constraints with a finite number of polynomial coefficients using a [beautiful math trick](https://en.wikipedia.org/wiki/Stengle's_Positivstellensatz).
 Luckily, all that representation stuff is taken care of us in the background by spotless.

 #### Example 6.3: Setting Stuff Up for the SOS Program

-The first step to creating a SOS program with spotless is to set up the "indeterminates," which are not the decision variables, but rather are the variables that the decision variables are made out of:
+The first step to creating a SOS program with spotless is to set up the "indeterminates," which are not the decision variables, but rather are variables that the decision variables are made out of:

 ```matlab
 t = msspoly('t', 1) ; % time t